 Acts of assault, violence, intimidation, fighting, or extreme antagonism toward other persons shall immediately be reported to the Principal or his/her designee.
 Criminal charges may also be filed along with other disciplinary actions by ASE.
-See, 4.4.16, below.
+See Section 5.10 below.

 1st Offense: Parents/guardian contacted.
-Up to Three (3) day suspension.
+Up to Three (3) days suspension.
 Possible long-term suspension or expulsion.